 If I buy on Alibaba and sell on Amazon, I'll make a ton of money, right?
 That's a recipe for disaster.

-Let’s say you found a product on Amazon that you like selling 27 times a day:
+Let’s say you found a product on Amazon selling 27 times a day:

 And then you wander over to Alibaba to see the same product for almost a third of the price: